mark-watson/SwiftAI-book/manuscript/part3.md

-# Part 3: Knowledge Representation and Data Acquisition
+# Part 3: Apple's CoreML and NLP Libraries

 In this part we cover:

-- Introduction to the semantic web and linked data
+- Short introduction to the ideas behind Deep Learning
+- Introduction of CoreML
+- Examples using CoreML
-- A general discussion of Knowledge Representation
+- Introduction of NLP
-- Create Knowledge Graphs from text input
-- Knowledge Graph Explorer application
+- Examples using NLP libraries

+This section used to contain Apple CoreML examples to train a back-propagation model from the University of Wisconsin cancer data set.
+As of April 2022, these example do not work because of a problem with latest CreateML library so this material has been removed from this book.